umee-network/umee/x/metoken/README.md

-# Me-Token Module
+# MeToken Module

 ## Abstract

-This document specifies the `x/me-token` module of the Umee chain.
+This document specifies the `x/metoken` module of the Umee chain.

-The `me-token` module allows users to swap and redeem stable assets for an index Token.
+The `metoken` module allows users to swap and redeem stable assets for an index Token.
 This index Token will maintain the parity between underlying assets given a specific configuration.

-The `me-token` module depends directly on `x/leverage` for supplying and withdrawing assets, and the cosmos `x/bank` module as these all affect account balances.
+The `metoken` module depends directly on `x/leverage` for supplying and withdrawing assets, and the cosmos `x/bank` module as these all affect account balances.

 ## Contents